The Pulse Newsletter Expert heart health, in plain English. Fortnightly, from our clinicians. Subscribe →

 Duration

-30–45 minutes for a comprehensive study.
-Brief targeted studies in an emergency may take 10–15 minutes.
+30 to 45 minutes for a full study.
+A brief, focused scan in an emergency may take 10 to 15 minutes.

 Preparation

-No fasting or special preparation required.
-Wear comfortable clothing that allows access to the chest.
+No fasting or special preparation is needed.
+Wear comfortable clothing that allows easy access to the chest.

 Comfort

 Painless and non-invasive.
-You lie on your left side for much of the study, this moves the heart closer to the chest wall for better images.
-The gel is cold initially.
-Occasionally firmer probe pressure is needed for better image windows.
+You lie on your left side for much of the scan, which moves the heart closer to the chest wall for clearer images.
+The gel feels cold at first.
+Sometimes firmer pressure with the probe is needed to get a good view.

 Radiation / Contrast

-No radiation.
-Ultrasound only.
-For some studies, a microbubble ultrasound contrast agent may be injected to improve image quality, this is not iodine contrast and is different from CT contrast.
+No radiation, ultrasound only.
+For some scans, a tiny-bubble ultrasound contrast may be injected to sharpen the images.
+This is not iodine contrast and is different from CT contrast.

 Results

-Interpreted by a cardiologist from recorded images.
-A formal report is typically available within a few days and discussed at follow-up.
+A cardiologist interprets the recorded images.
+A formal report is usually ready within a few days and discussed at your follow-up.

 Afterwards

 No restrictions.
-Drive home and resume normal activities immediately.
+You can drive home and return to normal activities straight away.
 The gel washes off easily.

 Why Your Cardiologist Has Requested One

-The echocardiogram is one of the most broadly requested investigations in cardiology, because structural and functional information about the heart is relevant across an enormous range of clinical situations.
+The echocardiogram is one of the most widely requested tests in cardiology, because information about how the heart is built and how well it works matters across so many different situations.

-Common reasons include investigation of a cardiac murmur heard through the stethoscope; assessment of breathlessness where a cardiac cause is possible; baseline assessment and monitoring of known valve disease or heart failure; evaluation of cardiac function after a heart attack; assessment before cardiac surgery or other major procedures; investigation of atrial fibrillation to assess left atrial size and ventricular function; evaluation of suspected cardiomyopathy; and monitoring the cardiac effects of some cancer chemotherapy agents.
+Common reasons include investigating a heart murmur heard through the stethoscope, assessing breathlessness where a cardiac cause is possible, setting a baseline and monitoring known valve disease or heart failure, checking heart function after a heart attack, assessing the heart before surgery, looking into atrial fibrillation to measure left atrial size and ventricular function, investigating a suspected cardiomyopathy, and monitoring the heart during certain cancer chemotherapy treatments.

-The echocardiogram often provides the single most important piece of information in a cardiac assessment.
-Knowing the ejection fraction, the valve function, and the chamber dimensions simultaneously, in real time, without any radiation or invasive procedure, is remarkable.
-It is the investigation I rely on most in clinical practice.
+The echocardiogram often gives me the single most useful piece of information in a heart assessment.
+Knowing the ejection fraction, the valve function, and the chamber sizes at once, in real time, with no radiation and nothing invasive, is remarkable.
+It is the test I rely on most.

 Types of Echocardiogram